↑

 If you’re looking for healthier pumpkin recipes, this pumpkin spice oatmeal is loaded with protein, fiber, healthy fats, vitamins, and minerals.
 Oatmeal is a blank canvas and one of the most versatile foods.
 Top it with fruit, granola, and a drizzle of nut butter – the sky’s the limit.
 When the weather starts to cool down and I’m craving all of the fall recipes, this is on repeat!

-This may be triggering to oatmeal lovers, but a big bowl of oatmeal in the absence of protein and healthy fats is a big bowl of let’s see how high we can spike our blood sugar.
+This may be triggering to oatmeal lovers, but a big bowl of oatmeal without protein and healthy fats is a big bowl of let’s see how high we can spike our blood sugar.
 Don’t get me wrong, I love a warm and creamy bowl of oats, but I make a few simple tweaks to make them more blood sugar-friendly.
 This is one of my favorite pumpkin recipes, and you can even prep it ahead for busy mornings.

 Pumpkin Spice Oatmeal